 If any person wants to work for bringing some social change or for the welfare of the society, then they can work with an NGO without getting registered.

-An NGO can be identified in its own registered form and once it gets registered from all the authorities of Indian government, it can get all the support from government including the financial support for the organization as they are working for the welfare of the society.
+An NGO can be identified in its own registered form and once it gets registered from all the authorities of the Indian government, it can get all the support from the government including the financial support for the organization as they are working for the welfare of the society.

-The main motive of these organizations is to work for the welfare of the society and bring positive social changes when needed instead of earning profits.
+The main motive of these organizations is to work for the welfare of society and bring positive social changes when needed instead of earning profits.

 What are the different types of NGOs/NPOs?